pogobanane/pogobanane.github.com/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Peter Okelmann is a PhD candidate at [dos.cit.tum.de](https://dos.cit.tum.de).
+His research interests include virtualization with containers or virtual machines, and often their intersection with networking.